acato-plugins/email-essentials/README.md

 - (string) The (possibly altered) website root path.

 Filter to supply the correct website root path in case of non-standard setups.

+---

+`acato_email_essentials_development_tlds`

+Parameters:
+- (array) `$tlds` Array of top-level domains considered as development environments.

+Expected return:
+- (array) The (altered) array of development TLDs.

+Filter to modify which TLDs are treated as development/local environments.
+Default values are 'local' and 'test'.

 # Scripts/styles: